-Through major perimeter development, the university has become detached from the vibrant city of Liverpool.
-The university’s ‘campus within a city’ typology can only work if the public can interact with the space.
-In order to bring the university back into the city, the campus must visually showcase it’s academia to the public and promote the city’s character to it’s students for future retention.
+The University has become detached from the vibrant city of Liverpool through major perimeter development.
+The University’s existing ‘campus within a city’ typology can only work if the public can interact with the space.
+In order to reintegrate the University with the city and to encourage the future retention of talent, the campus must visually showcase its academia to the public and promote the city’s character to its students.

 This masterplan reconfigures the campus facilities to create clear zoning, with the introduction of a spine bisecting the site, connecting a central cultural quarter to a series of academic quarters.
 The cultural quarter is split in two by the spine, a collection of pavilions on one side, and open spaces on the other.
 The pavilions host academic and cultural events and exhibitions, study spaces, retail units, and society rooms.
 Across the spine is an expansive series of open spaces, creating a much needed break from the urban fabric of the campus: spaces for sport, gathering and relaxation.